pslucas0212/AWS-Technology/README.md

   - Developers connect their development environment
   - ntegrates with CodeCommit, CodeBuild, and CodeDeploy
   - Contains issue tracking dashboard
+- Studying for the Exam
+  - CodeCommit
+    - Don't forget CodeCommit offers a service similar to GitHub that works with Git repositories.
+  - Cloud9
+    - Don't forget Cloud9 offers an integrated development environment (IDE) that runs inside a web browser.
+  - CodeDeploy
+    - Remember that CodeDeploy allows you to deploy an application to servers running on-premises and in the cloud.
+  - CodePipeline
+    - Don't forget CodePipeline allows you to implement a CI/CD pipeline.

 #### Deployment and Infrastucture Management